XiangGuo1992/ORCL_VR_EyeTracking/README.md

 1. Open SteamVR;
 2. Run room setup, make sure the controllers and headsets are in the right place;
-3. Run [eye calibration] in HTC VIVE PRO EYE(https://developer.vive.com/us/support/sdk/category_howto/how-to-calibrate-eye-tracking.html#:~:text=Connect%20VIVE%20Pro%20Eye%20to%20your%20computer.%20Turn,the%20IPD.%20Follow%20the%20dot%20with%20your%20eyes) in HTC VIVE PRO EYE
+3. Run [eye calibration](https://developer.vive.com/us/support/sdk/category_howto/how-to-calibrate-eye-tracking.html#:~:text=Connect%20VIVE%20Pro%20Eye%20to%20your%20computer.%20Turn,the%20IPD.%20Follow%20the%20dot%20with%20your%20eyes) in HTC VIVE PRO EYE;
 4. Open Unity scenarios;
 5. **Start or Restart** the **SR runtime software** right before playing the scene, this can ensure the data collection is working in case you have empty XML data;
 6. Play the scene in Unity;